€25 Find Cheap Flights from Belgium to Dublin

 • Enter your preferred departure airport and travel dates into the search form above to unlock the latest Dublin flight deals.

-Reviews of the top airline flying from Belgium to Dublin
+Reviews of the top airlines flying from Belgium to Dublin

 See real verified KAYAK customer reviews for airlines flying to Dublin.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Belgium to Dublin.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.